-Today I’m sharing the easiest photography tip that I’ve learned in recent years, which has had the greatest impact on my online presence, (my blog, ecommerce shop and social media platforms).
-I am not a professional photographer, but I’ve spent years honing my skills and paying attention to why I like others’ photography–what draws me in and why.
+Today I’m sharing the easiest photography tip that I’ve learned in recent years, which has had the greatest impact on my online presence.
+I’ve spent years honing my skills and paying attention to why I like others’ photography–what draws me in and why.
 I’ve studied how my readers, customers, and followers have stayed engaged in a more meaningful way since I’ve embraced this one and only simple photography rule.

 It doesn’t cost hundreds of dollars, and it doesn’t require hours of training.
 You don’t need to enroll in a fancy photography course, or purchase special equipment for your camera.
 Today’s photography tip guarantees to make your blog, product, social media (whatever kind of) photography stand out from everyone else, which in turn will boost engagement, clicks, brand awareness, and the overall success of your online presence.